PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

 - only one SELECT statement per request is supported

+- SELECT statements must specify the selected columns. <code>SELECT * FROM -TABLENAME-</code> is not supported.

 - 'database.table' notation is not supported, only table names should be used in SELECT statements

 - The following special characters can not be used in the names of objects (database, table, columns, etc.): @, #, $